forza-jonesy/outpatient-claims/README.md

 ### **1. Outpatient Claims**
  * Ingested using alteryx, visually inspected column names and data missingness.
 Removed cols that are completely null, white spaces.
  * Removed blank providersChanged yyyymmdd to date in sql for the one OPC i ingested into MSSQL Server.
- * Used CTEs and partitions to find countd member per provider/disease combination (PPDC), sum paid amt PPDC, sum paid amt for amt for a provider.
+ * Used CTEs and partitions to find countd member per provider/disease combination (PPDC), sum paid amt PPDC, sum paid amt for amt for a provider this can be used to speed up tableau workbook where aggregation is not needed. eg boxplot.
- * Inner joined to Benefit summary to get disease combination concatenated along with race, age etc. 3 dupes ignored
+ * Inner joined to Benefit summary to get disease combination concatenated along with race, age etc. 3 dupes only so there is no multiplication of data. ignored the 3 dupes.

 ### **2. Beneficiary Summary**
 * Kept data source in csv and changed yyyymmdd to date in tableau for the CSV i didnt ingest into a DB